camillof/homebridge-aircon-lirc-accessory/README.md

+> :warning: Repository is not maintained, this is a side-project, to play around with the raspberry.
+Please consider fixing the security vulnerabilities before installing this plugin

 # AirConLircAccessory Plugin

 This plugin is intended to work with [Homebridge](https://github.com/homebridge/homebridge), giving the ability to control your dumb AirConditioner through [LIRC](https://www.lirc.org/).